 Center-based programs are designed for U.S. study abroad students and are not usually linked to a host institution, though the faculty likely come from local universities.
 Classes will be with other program participants, not local students, and the course selection will likely be smaller than with direct enroll.
 The classes are often taught in English or in the host language but taught towards language learners.
 Center programs can have very small enrollments or be quite large.
 Since these are built for U.S. study abroad students, these programs are often more structured in terms of on-site support and built-in excursions.
 This is a good fit for students who may not have the language skills needed to direct enroll, for those who want to remain in a similar academic classroom style to the U.S., and for those seeking more structured support.
 Examples of this model would be Advanced Studies in England, College Year in Athens, and DIS Study Abroad in Scandinavia.

 Hybrid programs are a mix of both center-based and direct enroll, offering students some coursework specific to the program as well as the option to take one or two courses at a local university.
 This model is a good option for students who are drawn to both options.
 Students who select this program type may want to challenge themselves by taking one or two university courses with local students but are not looking to fully immerse in the new higher education system.
 Some students might choose this option when center-based appeals to them but they need certain classes that are only available outside of the center.
-Examples of this model include our Skidmore in Spain program and our Skidmore in Paris program.
+Examples of this model include our Skidmore in Spain program and our Skidmore in France program

 Field-based programs offer students a set curriculum, focusing on a specific topic or issue.
 These programs often include some sort of internship, independent study, or research project as a component of the curriculum and much of the learning happens outside of a traditional classroom.
 Due to the nature of the program, they are often much smaller in size.
 Students who choose this model are interested in diving deep into the subject matter, enjoy experiential learning, and can adapt to varying learning and living environments.
 Examples of these programs would be the The School for International Training (SIT), The School for Field Studies (SFS), and the Organization for Tropical Studies (OTS).